apache/cloudstack-documentation/source/plugins/nsx-plugin.rst

       - Linked Tier0 Gateway: the Tier0 Gateway provided on the NSX Controller creation in CloudStack
       - For NAT mode VPCs, the following Route Advertisement settings are enabled:
             - All IPSec Local Endpoints
-            - All NAT IP’s
+            - All NAT IPs
             - All LB VIP Routes
       - For ROUTED mode VPCs, the following Route Advertisement settings are enabled:
             - All IPSec Local Endpoints
-            - All NAT IP’s
+            - All NAT IPs
             - All LB VIP Routes
             - All Connected Segments & Service Ports